signalfx/signalfx-agent/docs/monitors/prometheus-exporter.md

 ignored.
 All Prometheus labels will be converted directly to SignalFx dimensions.

-This supports service discovery so you can set a discovery rule like: `port
+This supports service discovery so you can set a discovery rule such as:

->= 9100 && port <= 9500 && containerImage =~ "exporter"`, assuming you are
+`port >= 9100 && port <= 9500 && containerImage =~ "exporter"`

-running exporters in container images that have the word "exporter" in them and fall within the standard exporter port range.
+assuming you are running exporters in container images that have the word "exporter" in them and fall within the standard exporter port range.
 In K8s, you could also try matching on the container port name as defined in the pod spec, which is the `name` variable in discovery rules for the `k8s-api` observer.

 Filtering can be very useful here since exporters tend to be fairly verbose.